-- Business Model: Partners that provide data, tools or personnel as part of a data strategy are among the key partnerships.
+- Business Model / Case: partners that provide data, tools or personnel as part of a data strategy are among the partnerships.

 When you have finished all boxes, check your data strategy for consistency and completeness.
 If necessary, let the work pause for a day and/or present your data strategy to colleagues who were not involved in the development.
 Try to tell a story and pay attention to logical breaks and inconsistencies.